-- · be delayed in obtaining marketing approval for our product candidate for one or more indications; - not obtain marketing approval at all for one or more indications; - · obtain approval for indications or patient populations that are not as broad as intended or desired (particularly, in our case, for different types of cancer); - · obtain approval with labeling that includes significant use or distribution restrictions or safety warnings; - be subject to additional post-marketing testing requirements; or - have the product removed from the market after obtaining marketing approval.
+- be delayed in obtaining marketing approval for our product candidate for one or more indications; - · not obtain marketing approval at all for one or more indications; - · obtain approval for indications or patient populations that are not as broad as intended or desired (particularly, in our case, for different types of cancer); - · obtain approval with labeling that includes significant use or distribution restrictions or safety warnings; - · be subject to additional post-marketing testing requirements; or - · have the product removed from the market after obtaining marketing approval.

 Our product development costs will also increase if we experience delays in testing or marketing approvals.
-We have clearance to begin our first clinical trial, but do not know whether any of our other clinical trials will begin as planned, will need to be restructured or will be completed on schedule, or at all.
+We do not know whether any of our clinical trials will begin as planned, will need to be restructured or will be completed on schedule, or at all.
 Significant preclinical or clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our product candidate or allow our competitors to bring products to market before we do and impair our ability to commercialize our product candidate and may harm our business and results of operations.